What do you do when you discover a destination on your list is an ethical nightmare?

-Let’s take a look at what happens when tourism dollars go away in the case of Egypt.
-Prior to the 2011 uprising, tourism contributed $13 billion to the Egyptian economy.
-In 2015 it was down to just $8 billion.
-While that’s because of fears about safety and terrorism, it shows the power of the tourist dollar when the entire world decides to “boycott” – whatever the reason.
+In the case of Egypt, prior to the 2011 uprising, tourism contributed $13 billion to the Egyptian economy.
+In 2015, it was down to just $8 billion.
+While that is because of fears about safety and terrorism, it shows the power of the tourist dollar when the entire world decides to boycott.

-And there are instances where a boycott based on ethical reasons has worked – South Africa for one, and the worldwide boycott of their products because of apartheid.
-The popular movement was backed by the political clout of the UN and foreign governments imposing sanctions, but it worked – eventually.
+There are instances where a boycott based on ethical reasons has worked for the better.
+Take South Africa for example; the worldwide boycott of their products, because of apartheid, became a popular movement which was backed by the political clout of the UN and foreign governments imposing sanctions, but it worked – eventually.

 Then there’s your own internal moral compass.
 If you don’t have the courage of your convictions, then you’re lost.
 Visiting a country that conducts atrocities condones them, and does that make you complicit?

-Travel changes lives – not only of the traveler, but of the people they visit too.
+Travel changes lives – not only those of

 Oppressors need secrecy and compliance to conduct their oppression.
 By turning the spotlight on them, by exposing their actions to the eyes of visitors, they are less likely to do their evil (this is also why media attention works).
 The oppressed desperately need someone to hear their story.
 They need their plight to be known.

-Even if the unethical behaviour is supported by the majority of citizens, engaging with the wider populace and exposing them to thoughts, ideas, and beliefs of a wider audience may cause a change.
+Even if the unethical behavior is supported by the majority of citizens, engaging with the wider populace and exposing them to thoughts, ideas, and beliefs of a wider audience may cause a change.

 To not visit punishes the most vulnerable.
-Oppression, and abuse, by its nature, denies the victims the wherewithal to fight back.
+Oppression, and abuse, by its nature, denies the victims the ability to fight back.
 It robs them of their wealth and the power that allows them.
-They are always among the poorest people on Earth.
+They are always among the poorest people on earth.
 If you stay away, you condemn them to that existence.
-If you visit, and spend wisely to encourage local businesses, you empower the powerless.
+If you

 "Traveling and immersing yourself in a culture is a far more impactful way to affect change in the world when compared to boycotting travel to a particular country in an effort to encourage it to change its ways.

-"IVHQ research shows that 91% of volunteer travellers believe their experience challenged them to think differently about how they understand the world and other cultures, customs and norms." – Ben Brown, Head of Risk, Impact and People at International Volunteer HQ
+"IVHQ research shows that 91% of volunteer travelers believe their experience challenged them to think differently about how they understand the world and other cultures, customs and norms." – Ben Brown, Head of Risk, Impact

 “The arguments work both ways, for just as it is true that withdrawing and boycotting has an effect, so it is also true that striving to remain in contact may also have beneficial results, and certainly help to limit the suffering of broader communities in the countries concerned.
 It may be that only by maintaining some kind of contact that we can hope to have influence for the good.” – Helen Jennings, The Ethical Travel Guide